 Table 2: Safety metrics of the LSUE evaluated using paitron

 |Mean Time Between Failure (MTBF) [h]||2339 years|

-As we can see in Table 3, the results found using by the “model-based” approach are different than those found when using assumptions from the standards (e.g. for Diagnostic Coverage).
-These differences highlight that the results found using assumptions can be considerably refined and testify the considerable interest of the “model-based” approach to treat such safety analysis problems.
+As we can see in Table 3, the results found using the “model-based” approach are different than those found when using assumptions from the standards (e.g. for Diagnostic Coverage).
+These differences highlight that the results found using assumptions can be considerably refined and testify to the considerable interest in the “model-based” approach to treat such safety analysis problems.
 The results of both approaches are compared in the table below.
 For the DO of the HIMax, HIMA’s experts assume 50% of the cases result in a dangerous failure.
-Having a diagnostic coverage of 99% with respect to the ISO 61508 enables HIMA to achieve a safe failure fraction of 99.5%.
+Having a diagnostic coverage of 99% with respect to ISO 61508 enables HIMA to achieve a safe failure fraction of 99.5%.